 Any software should always be thoroughly tested before deploying it in production so that your production environment is not threatened by bugs.
 So, having a proper, streamlined testing process is crucial.

+A web application must be thoroughly tested before making it live.
 Testing is basically done to make sure there are no bugs or broken links and to make sure the web application is ready for launch.

 User acceptance, Beta testing, Functional and Performance Testing, White Box or Black box Testing are some of the many testing methods software development companies implement to test their work to eliminate bugs that might compromise product quality.